Date of publication: October 2021

 Chief Justice Helen Murrell, Head of Council

-In 2019–20, the operations of the ACT courts were affected by the impact of COVID-19 and this may have resulted in fewer complaints to the Council than in previous years.
-All complaints received in 2019–20 were from members of the public.
-No complaints were received from legal practitioners, or formally referred to the Council by the ACT Attorney-General.
+In 2020–21, the operations of the ACT courts continued to be affected by the COVID-19 pandemic and this may have led to fewer complaints made to the Council, compared to before the COVID-19 pandemic.
+All complaints received during this reporting period were from members of the public.
+No complaints were received from legal practitioners or formally referred to the Council by the ACT Attorney-General.